jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (1) A territorial authority may require a development contribution to be made to the territorial authority when— (a) a resource consent is granted under the Resource Management Act 1991 for a development within its district:
   (b) a building consent is granted under the Building Act 2004 for building work situated in its district (whether by the territorial authority or a building consent authority):
+  (ba) a project information memorandum is issued under the Building Act 2004 for building work in connection with a non-consented small stand-alone dwelling within its district:
   (c) an authorisation for a service connection is granted.
 (2) A territorial authority may only require the development contribution as provided for in a policy adopted under section 102(1) that is consistent with section 201.
 (2A) For the purposes of subsection (2), a development contribution must be consistent with the content of the policy adopted under section 102(1) that was in force at the time that the application for a resource consent, building consent, or service connection was submitted, accompanied by all required information.